cryptoballot/cryptoballot/readme.md

 #Generate public-key der file
 openssl rsa -in private.key -out public.der -outform DER -pubout

-#Gerenate base64 encoded public key - this is the <public-key> you will pass to the server
+#Gerenate base64 encoded public key - this is the <public-key> you will pass to the BallotClerk server for ballot signing
 base64 public.der -w0 > public.der.base64

-#Generate SHA512 ballot-id from public key.
-This is your <ballot-id>
+#Generate SHA512 request-id from public key.
+This is your <request-id> for creating a Signature Request
 sha512sum public.der.base64 | awk '{printf $1}' > public.der.base64.sha512

-#Generate request text (the -n switch makes sure we don't pad a newline character, which is echo's default behavior)
-echo -n PUT /vote/12345/`cat public.der.base64.sha512` > request.txt

-#Sign the request.
-This is your <request-signature>
-openssl sha -sha512 -sign private.key < request.txt | base64 -w0 > request.txt.signed
 ```